Multiple Testing and Variable Selection along the path of the Least Angle Regression: Assumptions, Variance Estimation and Admissible Procedures

-\begin{remark} This condition has been intensively studied in the literature and it is now well established that some random matrix models satisfies it with high probability.
-For instance, one may refer to the article \cite{wainwright2009sharp} where it is shown that a design matrix~$X\in\bbR^{n\times p}$ whose rows are drawn independently with respect to a centered Gaussian distribution with variance-covariance matrix satisfying \eqref{eq:Irr_matrix} (for instance the Identity matrix) satisfies \eqref{eq:Irr_matrix} with high probability when~$n\gtrsim K\log(p-K)$, where~$ \gtrsim$ denotes an inequality up to some multiplicative constant. \end{remark}
+\begin{remark} This condition has been intensively studied in the literature and it is now well established that some random matrix models satisfy it with high probability.
+For instance, one may refer to~\cite{wainwright2009sharp}, where it is shown that a design matrix~$X\in\bbR^{n\times p}$ whose rows are drawn independently with respect to a centered Gaussian distribution with variance-covariance matrix satisfying~\eqref{eq:Irr_matrix} (for instance the identity matrix) satisfies~\eqref{eq:Irr_matrix} with high probability when~$n\gtrsim K\log(p-K)$, where~$ \gtrsim$ denotes an inequality up to some multiplicative constant. \end{remark}

-In practice, the Irrepresentable Condition \eqref{eq:Irr_matrix} is a strong requirement on the design~$X$ and, additionally, this condition cannot be checked in polynomial time.
-One important feature of our results is that we do not require {\it Irrepresentable Condition} \eqref{eq:Irr_matrix} but the weaker requirement {\it Irrepresentable Check} \eqref{hyp:IrrAlongThePath} on the selected active set.
-Namely, we would assume that
+In practice, the Irrepresentable Condition~\eqref{eq:Irr_matrix} is a strong requirement on the design~$X$ and, in addition, this condition cannot be checked in polynomial time.
+One important feature of our results is that we do not require the Irrepresentable Condition~\eqref{eq:Irr_matrix} but only the weaker requirement of Irrepresentable Check~\eqref{hyp:IrrAlongThePath} on the selected active set.
+Namely, we will assume that

-Given $(\,\hat \imath_1,\ldots, \hat \imath_K)$, note that this condition can be checked in polynomial time.
+Given~$(\,\hat \imath_1,\ldots, \hat \imath_K)$, note that this condition can be checked in polynomial time.